MPDroid/ndc/testreadme.md

 ### Prerequisities

-- Set up your Websphere development environment for HIPAA web application using the [PeopleSafe environment setup guide](http://sharepoint/sites/ccms/MIC/PeopleSafeDev) at `Shared Documents/PeopleSafe Local Config Docs/Setup RAD 8.5 Workspace v2.6.docx`
+- Set up your Websphere development environment for HIPAA web application using the [PeopleSafe environment setup guide][1].

 - Obtain `node 4.6.0` installer and `selenium server 2.45.0` library from [OpenLogic](https://olex-secure.openlogic.com) or as directed by Enterprise Arcitect